danadvo/Parametrize-vertex-cover/README.md

 # ParametrizedVertexCover
-implementation of parametrized algorithm to vertex cover problem
+Implementation of parametrized algorithm to vertex cover problem.
+Was written as a final project of "Complexity of parametrized algorithms" course.